US job growth slows sharply in sign of hiring struggles - WTMJ

 Employers added just 266,000 jobs in April, sharply lower than in March and far fewer than economists had expected.
 With viral cases declining and states and localities easing restrictions, the recovery from the pandemic recession has been so fast that many businesses have been caught flat-footed in the face of surging consumer demand.

-In addition, construction companies and manufacturers, especially automakers, have been left short of parts as a result of clogged supply chains and have had to slow production for now.
+In addition, construction companies and manufacturers, especially automakers, have been left short of parts because of clogged supply chains and have had to slow production for now.
 Both sectors pulled back on hiring in April.
 And some businesses say they believe that a $300-a-week jobless benefit, paid for by the federal government, is discouraging some of the unemployed from taking new jobs.

 The resumption of hiring has encouraged some Americans to start looking for jobs, which means they are newly counted as unemployed if they don’t immediately find work.
 This is what happened in April, when the unemployment rate ticked up from 6% to 6.1%.

 Employers are now posting far more jobs than they did before the pandemic, and “help wanted” signs dot many restaurant windows.
-Other tell-tale signs of labor shortages have emerged as well: Average hourly pay rose 0.7% in April to $30.17, which the government said suggests that the fast reopening of the economy “may have put upward pressure on wages.”
-The average work-week also rose, evidence that companies are asking current employees to work more
+Other telltale signs of labor shortages have emerged as well: Average hourly pay rose 0.7% in April to $30.17, which the government said suggests that the fast reopening of the economy “may have put upward pressure on wages.”
+The average workweek also rose, evidence that companies are asking their employees to work more.

 “Demand is outpacing supply,” said Daniel Zhao, senior economist at Glassdoor, a job listings website.
 “That’s something that is occurring across the economy, in semiconductors to lumber, and we’re seeing a similar crunch in the labor market.”

-Steven Tamasi, CEO of Boston Centerless, which makes parts for medical device makers and aerospace companies, said his clients in January had said they thought it would take nine months to return to pre-pandemic sales levels.
+Steven Tamasi, CEO of Boston Centerless, which manufactures parts for medical device makers and aerospace companies, said his clients had estimated in January that it would take nine months to regain pre-pandemic sales levels.

 “Well, it only took three months,” he said.
 “It happened so fast, people were caught off guard.”

-Tamasi wants to hire 10 workers to add to his staff of about 114, which would give him a larger workforce than he had before the viral outbreak.
+Tamasi wants to add 10 workers to his staff of about 114, which would give him a larger workforce than he had before the viral outbreak.
 He is quickly dusting off old contacts at state labor agencies and community colleges.
-But some candidates disappear after an interview or even after accepting a job, likely because they’ve been hired elsewhere.
-He is considering raising entry-level pay and accelerating pay raises for new workers to attract more applicants.
+But some candidates disappear after an interview or even after accepting a job.
+To attract more applicants, he is considering raising entry-level pay and accelerating pay raises for new workers.

 The drop in hiring suggests that the Federal Reserve is still months away from slowing its purchases of Treasurys and other bonds, which are intended to keep long-term interest rates low.
 Chair Jerome Powell has said that it would take “a string” of reports like the one for March to show that the economy was on track for a full recovery.
 Fed officials have signaled that they don’t intend to raise their short-term benchmark rate until after 2023.

+At a news conference, Treasury Secretary Janet Yellen cautioned that a swift recovery from an event as catastrophic as a pandemic isn’t likely to be free of disruptions.
+She cited shortages of lumber, computer chips and other goods.

+“Starting up an economy again, trying to get it back on track after a pandemic in which there are a lot of supply bottlenecks is going to be, I think, a bumpy process,” Yellen told reporters at the White House.

-The extra $300 a week in federal unemployment benefits come on top of state payments that average about $320.
-The combined benefits mean that anyone earning less than $32,000 a year can receive more income from unemployment aid than from their previous jobs, according to economists at Bank of America.
+Some economists note, too, that the $300-a-week federal jobless benefit, available until September, has come on top of state payments that average about $320.
+The combined unemployment benefits mean that anyone earning less than $32,000 a year can potentially receive more income from unemployment aid than from their previous jobs, according to economists at Bank of America.

-Marie M., who asked that her full name not be used so her comments wouldn’t affect her job prospects, said she was juggling shifts at two separate restaurants in Los Angeles in the fall of 2019.
-When the pandemic hit, she lost both of those jobs.
+Marie M., who asked that her full name not be used so her comments wouldn’t affect her job prospects, said she had been juggling shifts at two restaurants in Los Angeles in the fall of 2019.
+Once the pandemic hit, she lost both jobs.

-She collected around $30,000 in unemployment last year, about the same amount she made working in 2019.
+Last year, she collected around $30,000 in unemployment aid — about the same amount she had earned working in 2019.
 In July, she plans to start looking for restaurant work again.
-But this time, she feels more confident she will get the hours she needs.
+This time, she feels more confident that she’ll get the hours she needs.
 Restaurants are already reaching out to her about jobs, so she can afford to be more selective.

 “Unemployment benefits have been like collective bargaining,” she said.
 “They made a union out of all of us.”